SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 - If you configure this action for a [Table](xref:DashboardTable) component, you can select the options *Clear selection*, *Fetch the data*, or *Select an item*.
 Or from DataMiner 10.2.10/10.3.0 onwards, you can select *Fetch the data* for any component that uses query data as input, so that users can manually refresh the displayed data.

-- From DataMiner 10.3.5/10.4.0 onwards<!--  RN 35933 -->, if you add a line chart component and a button component, you can configure this action on the button and select the option *Set viewport*, so that users can use the button to set the viewport for the line chart.
-The action has two arguments, To and From, which can be either set to a static value or linked to a numeric value feed.
+- If you add a line chart component and a button component, you can configure this action on the button and select the option *Set viewport*<!-- RN 39254 -->, so that users can use the button to set the viewport for the line chart.
+The action has two arguments, *To* and *From*, which can be either set to a static value or linked to a numeric value feed.
+Available from DataMiner 10.3.5/10.4.0 onwards.
+Prior to DataMiner 10.3.0 CU14/10.4.0 CU2/10.4.5, this option is named *Set timespan*<!-- RN 35933 --> .

 ## Showing a context menu